openziti/ziti-doc/README.md

     --if-match E3JWKAKR8XB7XF  # ETag from DescribeFunction
   ```

-* verify the request is modified as expected
+* Test the function.
+You need to verify the request or response is modified in the expected way.
+You can do this in the web console with the "test" tab on the CloudFront function.

   ```bash
   aws cloudfront test-function \